-Administered by a trusted third party.
-This makes the index neutral in its application and immune to the moral hazards that might arise if the index was administered by the insured or the insurer.
+Often, the risks a local government is concerned about will be shared with nearby public and private organizations.
+Resilient305 is a shared strategy of local governments in the Miami area to develop a shared response to risks of common concern to all.
+You can learn more about the approach used by these governments to develop a collaborative approach to risk and access some of their risk analysis tools at the Resilient305 website.
+11 the insured or the insurer.
 The index should also be a widely accepted measure, without room for debate on how it is calculated.
 For example, the National Hurricane Center is a good third party for hurricane data and the United States Geological Survey (USGS) for earthquakes.
 In another example, the New York Metropolitan Transportation Agency uses water gauges deployed by the USGS and National Oceanic and Atmospheric Administration for a policy to protect against flooding in train tunnels.
 Third-party private firms can also set up and monitor indexes for parametric policies.
-The cost of a thirdparty firm, if such a firm is necessary, can be included in the policy premium.
+The cost of a third-party firm, if such a firm is necessary, can be included in the policy premium.

 Historical data available.
 Ideally, there will be many years' worth of historical data that will be available for the index.
 The more years of data, the more comfort the insurer and insured have in modeling the index.
 This allows both the insured and insurer to see what kind of variation the measure has experienced in the past.
-Variation is a primary ingredient of risk.
+Variation is a primary ingredient of risk (the other is potential for loss).